Dart-Code/Website/_docs/recommended-settings.md

 	// to highlight only exact references to the selected variable.
 	"editor.selectionHighlight": false,

+	// By default, VS Code prevents code completion from popping open when in "snippet mode"
+	// (editing placeholders in inserted code).
+Setting this option to `false` stops that
+	// and allows completion to open as normal, as if you weren't in a snippet placeholder.
+	"editor.suggest.snippetsPreventQuickSuggestions": false,

 	// Allows pressing <TAB> to complete snippets such as `for` even when the completion
 	// list is not visible.
 	"editor.tabCompletion": true,